 "Infatuation and its possible consequences.
 A humorous film based on a true story."

 Platige Image, a studio with headquarters in Warsaw, has been fostering the creation of animated shorts for a number of years.
-This film was made by Michal Socha as his graduation project at the Academy of Fine Arts in Warsaw, and was co-produced by Platige.
+Chick was made by Michal Socha as his graduation project at the Academy of Fine Arts in Warsaw, and was co-produced by Platige.

 The film uses a heavily stylized aesthetic with predominantly geometric shapes, employing just three colors and very creative staging (which at times wonderfully strays away from character-based narration).
 Sensory images abound, which are emphasized with the use of close-ups and sound.
 The short provides plenty of visual rhythm through editing, moving cameras and movement within the frame, all synchronized to the klezmer-style music of Polish band Meritum.